“Let food be thy medicine and medicine be thy food”. — Hippocrates

 A homemade diet that is properly balanced and customized to fit the needs of the individual based on their age, health concerns, activity level, and climate that they live in.

-There is no standard recipe available that would be able to provide the best nutrition for every dog, which is why we focus on them as a unique being when crafting recommendations.
+There is no standard recipe available that would be able to provide the best nutrition for every dog, which is why we focus on them as unique beings when crafting recommendations.